 Australian Market Trims Early Gains In Mid-market

-(RTTNews) - The Australian stock market is trimming its early gains in mid-market moves, but extending the gains in the previous three sessions, following the broadly positive cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is moving above the 8,600 level, with gains in gold miners, financial and technology stocks.
+(RTTNews) - The Australian stock market is trimming its early gains in mid-market moves on Wednesday, but extending the gains in the previous session, with the benchmark S&P/ASX 200 staying just below the 8,600 level, following the broadly positive cues from Wall Street overnight, with gains in financial and energy stocks partially offset by weakness in gold mining stocks.
+Technology and iron ore miners were mixed.

-Among major miners, Fortescue and Mineral Resources are losing more than 1 percent each, while BHP Group is edging down 0.3 percent and Rio Tinto is down almost 1 percent.
+Among major miners, BHP Group is edging up 0.2 percent and Mineral Resources is adding more than 1 percent, while Rio Tinto is losing almost 1 percent.
+Fortescue is flat.

-Oil stocks are mostly lower.
-Santos is down more than 1 percent, Beach energy is declining more than 2 percent and Woodside Energy is slipping almost 1 percent, while Origin Energy is adding almost 1 percent.
+Oil stocks are mostly higher.
+Santos is adding more than 1 percent, Woodside Energy is edging up 0.2 percent and Origin Energy is gaining almost 1 percent.
+Beach energy is losing almost 1 percent.

-Among the big four banks, Commonwealth Bank and National Australia bank are edging up 0.1 to 0.5 percent each, while Westpac is edging down 0.2 percent.
-ANZ Banking is flat.

-Among gold miners, Evolution Mining is gaining more than 2 percent, Northern Star Resources is adding more than 1 percent, Genesis Minerals is up almost 2 percent and Newmont is advancing 2.5 percent, while Resolute Mining is losing almost 1 percent.
+Among the big four banks, Westpac and National Australia bank are edging up 0.2 percent each, while ANZ Banking is gaining more than 1 percent and Commonwealth Bank is adding almost 1 percent.
+Among gold miners, Evolution Mining is edging down 0.4 percent, Resolute Mining is slipping more than 2 percent and Northern Star Resources is declining more than 1 percent, while Newmont and Genesis Minerals are down almost 1 percent each.

+In other news, shares in Predictive Discovery are skyrocketing more than 16 percent after Perseus Mining tabled an unsolicited takeover bid that values the gold miner higher than its planned merger with Robex Resources.

-In economic news, the value of new private capital expenditure in Australia was up a seasonally adjusted6.4 percent on quarter in the third quarter of 2025, the Australian Bureau of Statistics said on Thursday - coming in at A$48.999 billion.
-That beat forecasts for an increase of 0.6 percent and was up from 0.2 percent in the three months prior.
-On a yearly basis, capex was up 6.9 percent.
+In economic news, Australia's gross domestic product expanded a seasonally adjusted 0.4 percent on quarter in the third quarter of 2025, the Australian Bureau of Statistics said on Wednesday.
+That missed forecasts for an increase of 0.7 percent, which would have been unchanged from the previous three months following an upward revision from 0.6 percent.

+On a yearly basis, GDP was up 2.1 percent - again missing expectations for 2.2 percent but still up from the upwardly revised 2.0 percent increase in the three months prior (originally 1.8 percent).
+GDP per capita was flat this quarter but increased 0.4 percent since September 2024.

+Meanwhile, the services sector in Australia continued to expand in November, and at a faster rate, the latest survey from S&P Global revealed on Wednesday with a services PMI core of 52.8.
+That's up from 52.5 in October and it moves further above the boom-or-bust line of 50 that separates expansion from contraction.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!